-a) The applicant shall discuss the need for approvals or amended approvals by all outside agencies, including the following:

-- i.
-New Jersey Department of Environmental Protection

-- ii.
-Delaware and Raritan Canal Commission

-- iii.
-Freehold Soil Conversation District

-- iv.
-South Brunswick Township Sewer Department

-- v.
-Middlesex County Planning Board

-- vi.
-All other agencies having jurisdiction

-b) Copies of applications and approvals, certifications, waivers or letters of no concern as may be required by all agencies having jurisdiction, shall be provided as a condition of final approval and prior to the site disturbance and/or construction.

-c) Township offices and staff that have review jurisdiction involving this application or improvements related thereto, include:

-- Planning and Zoning Department: Contact Ron Yake, Planner and Zoning Officer at 609-799-0909, ext.
-1503.

-- Planning Board Engineer's Office: Contact Louis Ploskonka, CME Associates at 732-727-8000. - Code Enforcement/Building Division: Contact Brian Miller, Construction Official at 799-0909, ext.
+- a) The applicant shall discuss the need for approvals or amended approvals by all outside agencies, including the following: - i.
+Delaware and Raritan Canal Commission - ii.
+Freehold Soil Conversation District - iii.
+Middlesex County Planning Board - iv.
+All other agencies having jurisdiction - b) Copies of applications and approvals, certifications, waivers or letters of no concern as may be required by all agencies having jurisdiction, shall be provided as a condition of final approval and prior to the site disturbance and/or construction. - c) Township offices and staff that have review jurisdiction involving this application or improvements related thereto, include: - Planning and Zoning Department: Contact Ron Yake, Planner and Zoning Officer at 609-799-0909, ext.
+1503. - Planning Board Engineer's Office: Contact Louis Ploskonka, CME Associates at 732-727-8000. - Code Enforcement/Building Division: Contact Brian Miller, Construction Official at 799-0909, ext.
 2545; Keith Thedinga, Fire Official at 609-799-0909, ext.
 1208.